 As a general rule, every CMS requires a specific translation connector.
 What you need to know is that it’s not your job to provide this software.
 Usually, a professional translation company already has dedicated software, as language service providers get to work with more than 60 such tools regularly.
-No translation agency should expect the client to provide translation connectors.
+No translation agency should expect the client to provide translation connectors unless they want to.

 If you’re experimenting with a new cloud-based service or CMS, you shouldn’t worry either.
 The good news is that developers can generate translation connectors for any content management system in the market.

 So, as long as you rely on a multilingual CMS, you can integrate it with a translation management system successfully.
 What matters is that your content management system offers automation features and supports all the languages that you’re targeting.
 Otherwise, you might consider migrating your content to a more flexible CMS before kicking off localization.

 Translation connectors play a significant role in the first stages of localization and continue to be helpful during the project.
 They ensure consistent information flow between your company and the language service provider.

 The main benefit comes from the fact that the connector eliminates the need for downloading content from a platform and uploading it into a new one.
 The result?
 A series of benefits that streamline the translation process in more than one way.

 Here are some significant advantages of using connecting technology to establish a direct connection between your content management system and a translation system.

 Without translation connectors for CMSs, you have to take a pretty long route to provide the language service provider with the right files.
 You need to download web pages, emails, blogs, and other data, then use a third-party platform to share everything with translators.